-- Hostel Prices: Expect to spend an average of $55 USD per night for a bed in a dorm room.
-You can find a few rooms as low as $44 USD.
+- Hostel Prices: Expect to spend an average of $50 USD per night for a bed in a dorm room.
+You can find a few rooms as low as $70 USD for a single, but you’re more likely to spending over $100 USD.

-- Budget Hotel Prices: Most budget hotels will charge $88 USD a night.
+- Budget Hotel Prices: Most budget hotels will charge $110 USD a night for a double room.

 - Transportation Costs: Taxis are expensive and unnecessary.
 Instead, take the bus, train or tram and save yourself a ton of money.
-A one-day pass to get around the entire city costs $20.
+A one-day pass transit pass ranges in price from $6-$37 USD, depending on how many transit zones you want to cover.
+A single ticket for 1-2 zones is $5 USD.
 You can also save money by riding a bicycle.

 Top Things to Do

 - Walk the Old Town.
-Stop to eat at one of many restaurants to choose from and of every ethnicity; have a drink at a variety of pubs, and taste their unique cheese and chocolates.
+Stop to eat at one of many restaurants.
+You can choose from cuisine of pretty much every ethnicity.
+Then, have a drink at a variety of pubs, and taste the city’s unique cheese and chocolates.
 This unique shopping district is like stepping back in time.

 - Explore its Vibrant Nightlife - Zurich may be a relaxing city during the day, but at night it comes alive with over 500 nightlife venues: pubs, restaurants, music halls.
 With no open-containers laws in Zurich, start your night with cheap drinks on the Limmat riverfront before moving to the bars and clubs.
 When you are ready to hit the town, head to Neiderdorf in the Old Town or Langstrasse just nearby.

-- Street Parade – Currently the biggest open air techno rave in Europe.
-It happens on the second Saturday of August, during which trucks which function as mobile sound systems start driving along the lake side.
-Every year this event attracts nearly a million visitors who dance in the streets to music that can hear from anywhere in the city.
+- Catch the Street Parade – Currently the biggest open-air techno rave in Europe.
+It happens on the second Saturday of August, during which time trucks which function as mobile sound systems start driving along the lake side.
+Every year, this event attracts nearly a million visitors who dance in the streets to music that can be heard from anywhere in the city.

-- Go Skiing – Flumserberg is the closest large ski-resort, popular with people from Zurich, with a good range of runs for beginners and experts.
+- Go Skiing – Flumserberg is the nearest large ski-resort.
+It’s popular with people from Zurich, with a good range of runs for beginners and experts.
 Retreat to the right side of the resort if the rest gets busy.

-- Lake Promenade – Especially during summer, the lake is a beautiful place to spend the evening or the weekend.
+- Walk the Lake Promenade – Especially during summer, the lake is a beautiful place to spend the evening or the weekend.
 Starting from Bellevue, the boardwalk goes for about three kilometers along the lake towards Tiefenbrunnen.
-About halfway from Bellevue there is a meadow that’s nice to relax on during a sunny day.
+About halfway from Bellevue, there is a meadow that’s nice to relax in during a sunny day.

-- Swiss National Day – Celebrated on August 1st, celebrations are carried out in the evenings and fireworks are launched at night.
-Watch them over the lake, or if you’re experienced with safely launching fireworks yourself, you can buy them in the days leading up to the national holiday and have fun.
+- Celebrate Swiss National Day – Celebrated on August 1st, celebrations are carried out in the evenings and fireworks are launched at night.
+Watch them over the lake, or if you’re experienced with safely-launching fireworks yourself, you can buy them in the days leading up to the national holiday and have fun.
 The display over the Rheinfall, one hour away by S-Bahn, is also extremely popular.

-- Go hiking – With Zurichberg to the East of town and Uetliberg to the West, both offer good views and good hikes.
+- Go Hiking – With Zurichberg to the East of town and Uetliberg to the West, the city has two mountains which offer good views and good hikes.
 While Zurichberg feels closer to town with its cemeteries and hotels, Uetliberg has has a more natural ambience with its hiking and mountain-biking trails.